gatity/camunda-csharp-client/csharp-client/docs/HistoricExternalTaskLogApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new HistoricExternalTaskLogApi(httpClient, config, httpClientHandler);
-            var logId = logId_example;  // string | Filter by historic external task log id. (optional) var externalTaskId = externalTaskId_example;  // string | Filter by external task id. (optional) var topicName = topicName_example;  // string | Filter by an external task topic. (optional) var workerId = workerId_example;  // string | Filter by the id of the worker that the task was most recently locked by. (optional) var errorMessage = errorMessage_example;  // string | Filter by external task exception message. (optional) var activityIdIn = activityIdIn_example;  // string | Only include historic external task logs which belong to one of the passed activity ids. (optional) var activityInstanceIdIn = activityInstanceIdIn_example;  // string | Only include historic external task logs which belong to one of the passed activity instance ids. (optional) var executionIdIn = executionIdIn_example;  // string | Only include historic external task logs which belong to one of the passed execution ids. (optional) var processInstanceId = processInstanceId_example;  // string | Filter by process instance id. (optional) var processDefinitionId = processDefinitionId_example;  // string | Filter by process definition id. (optional) var processDefinitionKey = processDefinitionKey_example;  // string | Filter by process definition key. (optional) var tenantIdIn = tenantIdIn_example;  // string | Only include historic external task log entries which belong to one of the passed and comma-separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic external task log entries that belong to no tenant.
-Value may only be `true`, as `false` is the default behavior. (optional) var priorityLowerThanOrEquals = 789;  // long? | Only include logs for which the associated external task had a priority lower than or equal to the given value.
-Value must be a valid `long` value. (optional) var priorityHigherThanOrEquals = 789;  // long? | Only include logs for which the associated external task had a priority higher than or equal to the given value.
+            var logId = "logId_example";  // string | Filter by historic external task log id. (optional) var externalTaskId = "externalTaskId_example";  // string | Filter by external task id. (optional) var topicName = "topicName_example";  // string | Filter by an external task topic. (optional) var workerId = "workerId_example";  // string | Filter by the id of the worker that the task was most recently locked by. (optional) var errorMessage = "errorMessage_example";  // string | Filter by external task exception message. (optional) var activityIdIn = "activityIdIn_example";  // string | Only include historic external task logs which belong to one of the passed activity ids. (optional) var activityInstanceIdIn = "activityInstanceIdIn_example";  // string | Only include historic external task logs which belong to one of the passed activity instance ids. (optional) var executionIdIn = "executionIdIn_example";  // string | Only include historic external task logs which belong to one of the passed execution ids. (optional) var processInstanceId = "processInstanceId_example";  // string | Filter by process instance id. (optional) var processDefinitionId = "processDefinitionId_example";  // string | Filter by process definition id. (optional) var processDefinitionKey = "processDefinitionKey_example";  // string | Filter by process definition key. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Only include historic external task log entries which belong to one of the passed and comma-separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic external task log entries that belong to no tenant.
+Value may only be `true`, as `false` is the default behavior. (optional) var priorityLowerThanOrEquals = 789L;  // long? | Only include logs for which the associated external task had a priority lower than or equal to the given value.
+Value must be a valid `long` value. (optional) var priorityHigherThanOrEquals = 789L;  // long? | Only include logs for which the associated external task had a priority higher than or equal to the given value.
 Value must be a valid `long` value. (optional) var creationLog = true;  // bool? | Only include creation logs.
 Value may only be `true`, as `false` is the default behavior. (optional) var failureLog = true;  // bool? | Only include failure logs.
 Value may only be `true`, as `false` is the default behavior. (optional) var successLog = true;  // bool? | Only include success logs.
 Value may only be `true`, as `false` is the default behavior. (optional) var deletionLog = true;  // bool? | Only include deletion logs.
-Value may only be `true`, as `false` is the default behavior. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+Value may only be `true`, as `false` is the default behavior. (optional) var sortBy = "timestamp";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
 Will return less results if there are no more results left. (optional)